dmitry-ivanov/laravel-console-mutex/README.md

 You'll get the fatal error - the traits conflict, because of both of these traits are overriding `initialize` method:
 > If two traits insert a method with the same name, a fatal error is produced, if the conflict is not explicitly resolved.

-But don't worry, the solution is very simple.
 Override `initialize` method by yourself, and initialize traits in required order:

 ```php
 class ExampleCommand extends Command